Fraizer Campbell: Youth career

 Having been in their youth schemes since the age of 10, Campbell signed for the Manchester United Academy on 1 July 2004.
-He made an immediate impact, scoring 14 goals in 22 starts for the Under-18s in the 2004–05 season.
+Campbell's signing provided an immediate impact by scoring 14 goals in 22 starts for the Under-18s in the 2004–05 season.
 His performances for the youth team also led to him playing five times for the reserves, for whom he scored once.
 He signed his first professional contract with Manchester United on 22 March 2006, and he was named as a substitute for Roy Keane's testimonial match at Old Trafford on 9 May 2006, in which he was a 75th minute replacement for Kieran Richardson.
 Later that summer, he scored his first goal for the club after coming on as a substitute for Wayne Rooney in a friendly against Macclesfield Town.

 Royal Antwerp (loan)

 Campbell joined Manchester United's Belgian partner club Royal Antwerp for the duration of the 2006–07 season, where his goal-scoring exploits resulted in the fans giving him the nickname "Super Campbell".
-His 21 goals in 31 starts helped Antwerp to a place in the Belgian Second Division play-offs.
+His 21 goals in 31 starts propelled Antwerp to a higher place in the Belgian Second Division play-offs which changed their ranking and trajectory for the following season.

 After returning to Manchester United from his loan deal, Campbell scored a volley against Glentoran on 8 August 2007 in a pre-season friendly.
 He made his senior debut for United on 19 August 2007 in the Manchester derby, after coming on in the 73rd minute for Michael Carrick.